akeneo/pim-api-docs/content/concepts/asset-manager.md

 ## Focus on the naming convention

-We noticed that you, our precious customers 🥰, usually name your asset files or asset codes using precious information:
+We noticed that you, our dear customers 🥰, usually name your asset files or asset codes using precious information:
 - the SKU of the product corresponding to the asset,
 - the locale into which your user guides are translated,
-- the picture type: _Is it a frontview, backview,...?_,
+- the asset function: _Is it a frontview, backview,...?_,
 - ...

-The idea of the naming convention feature is to be able to extract those information and use them to automatically enrich your assets with new attributes.
+The idea of the naming convention feature is to be able to extract those pieces of information and use them to automatically enrich your assets with new attributes.

-By defining a naming convention, for each [asset family](#the-asset-family), the PIM will be able to split the asset code or the main media filename, in order to extract the information you want and populate asset attributes with these ones.
+By defining a naming convention, for each [asset family](#the-asset-family), the PIM will be able to split the asset code or the main media filename, in order to extract the information you want and use it to populate asset attributes.
 This operation is done automatically by the PIM upon each asset creation.

 ::: info